Main Yard Details

 flower: dark yellow

 Very hardy potentilla with the largest flowers.
 Encourage new growth by vigorous pruning in early spring.
 We planted (in fall 2003) some 130 potentillas (from seed) to create a hedge along the West side of our property.
 We also planted 20 potentillas between the Makamik Crabapple trees around the two-seater swing in 2004.
+First picture shows the hedge viewing from the North in 2005, while the second picture shows the hedge from the South in August 2009.

 Click on a picture for an enlargement and use the "back" button of the browser to return to this page.